TanStack/config/CONTRIBUTING.md

 ### Editing the docs locally and previewing the changes

-The documentations for all the TanStack projects are hosted on [tanstack.com](https://tanstack.com), which is a Remix application (https://github.com/TanStack/tanstack.com).
+The documentations for all the TanStack projects are hosted on [tanstack.com](https://tanstack.com), which is a TanStack Start application (https://github.com/TanStack/tanstack.com).
 You need to run this app locally to preview your changes in the `TanStack/config` docs.

 > [!NOTE]
-> The Remix app fetches the doc pages from GitHub in production, and searches for them at `../config/docs` in development.
+> The website fetches the doc pages from GitHub in production, and searches for them at `../config/docs` in development.
 Your local clone of `TanStack/config` needs to be in the same directory as the local clone of `TansStack/tanstack.com`.

 You can follow these steps to set up the docs for local development: